AliSawari/code-review/README.md

 ## Compression
-I have added the famous `compression` library and middleware to help reduce the response sizes for a faster response.
+I have added the `compression` library and middleware to help reduce the response sizes for a faster response.

 ## Helpers

-as mentioned before, i have created a new folder, **helpers**. in this folder i have created a few helping functions to help me write better code. in this folder you'll find **shouldHave** and **validateEmail** files.
+as mentioned before, i have created a new folder, **helpers**. in this folder i have a few helping functions to help me write better code. in this folder you'll find **shouldHave** and **validateEmail** files.

 **shouldHave** is a simple function that takes 2 arguments and gives back 2. the first is the body and the second is the required params. as you can see in `shouldHave.ts` it will look for the required params in the provided body, and it will make a log out of the current data. so if the notFound array is not empty, that means there is a missing params in the sent body.